Wild-W/Civ6-RandomSeeder/README.md

    npx civ6-randomseeder
    ```
    * If you skipped installing the package, npx will temporarily install it globally
-   * Running civ6-randomseeder will automatically generate profiles.json and directory.txt in the folder if they do not already exist
-      * You don't need to edit these files directly, the app will take care of that
-   * If, for whatever reason the app has trouble reading profiles.json and/or directory.txt and it cannot be resolved within the app itself, you may delete the files to let the app regenerate them
-      * This will result in the loss of whatever data they stored, if this is an issue I would recommend opening the file to retrieve any important data before deletion

 <p align="right">(<a href="#top">back to top</a>)</p>